 The data we generate every day holds a lot of value and potentially also contains sensitive information that individuals or organisations might not wish to share with everyone.
-The protection of personal or sensitive data featured prominently in the social and ethical tensions identified in our British Academy and Royal Society report Data management and use: Governance in the 21st century.
-For example, how can organisations best use data for public good whilst protecting sensitive information about individuals?
-Under other circumstances, how can they share data with groups with competing interests whilst protecting commercially or otherwise sensitive information?
+The protection of personal or sensitive data featured prominently in the social and ethical tensions identified in our 2017 British Academy and Royal Society report Data management and use: Governance in the 21st century.

-This report provides a high-level overview of five current and promising PETs of a diverse nature, with their respective readiness levels and illustrative case studies from a range of sectors, with a view to inform in particular applied data science research and the digital strategies of government departments and businesses.
-This report also includes recommendations on how the UK could fully realise the potential of PETs and to allow their use on a greater scale.
+Our 2019 report, Protecting privacy in practice (PDF), provided a high-level overview of five current and promising PETs of a diverse nature, with their respective readiness levels and illustrative case studies from a range of sectors, with a view to inform in particular applied data science research and the digital strategies of government departments and businesses.
+This report also included recommendations on how the UK could fully realise the potential of PETs and to allow their use on a greater scale.

 The 2019 project was informed by a series of conversations and evidence gathering events, involving a range of stakeholders across academia, government and the private sector (also see the project terms of reference and 2019 Working Group).